androbaza/smlm-seg/notes.md

 ## Logs
 * I noticed that there are impurities in the MT data --> small blobs are definetely visible on the masked images.
 Will try `remove_small_objects` filtering.
+* successfully removed the blobs with 3 step `remove_small_objects` filtering, minimally affecting the MT structure.
+* MT_vs_ER model performed worse than MT_CL.
+MT mask was taking ER pieces in many cases.
+Will try to retrain with Focal loss without transfer learning from previous model.